dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

  - Þórshamar, Höfn (AirBnB) (LOOK THIS UP)

 After what will be a lovely breakfast, set out for **Dyrhólaey**, which is a mountain peninsula on a cliff with some staggering views.
 There is an impressive looking rock arch standing strong in the sea and a black beach down below.
 In the summer you can see puffins here.

+ There is a plane wreck on the route before Dyrhólaey called **DC-3 Plane Wreckage**, which crashed in 1973.
+The fusalage was abandoned there afterwards.
+It's a 4km hike over very dull black sand terrain (or you can take a expensive shuttle bus), so we didn't venture out to see it, but it could be a good photo opportunity.

 The next stop is **Reynisfjara**, near the town of Vik.
 Stop here for a while an appreciate the black sand, the crashing waves and the basalt columns and rock formations.
 It's a truly spectacular place and if you're a city dweller it's a great chance to unwind and feel relaxed.